benallen-dev/benallen-dot-dev/content/posts/2024/i-dont-like-scrum/index.md

 Seriously, I'm just tired of scrum.

 Before, I was ok with scrum.
 It was just a way to organise your work and make sure the right things get done.
+These days I know exactly where we're going, so I don't need a daily check-in to just start work.

 ## Who is scrum even for?